Great Plains Regional Medical Center will distinguish itself as a leader in providing comprehensive, cost effective, high quality healthcare.

 Great Plains Regional Medical Center is a not-for-profit corporation organized under the state laws of Oklahoma in 1934.
 GPRMC is governed by a board of directors comprised of business, community, and medical leaders from Western Oklahoma.
-GPRMC is managed by Interim Chief Executive Officer and Chief Nursing Officer Laura Kurzendoerfer, Monica Scott, Chief Financial Officer, and Misty Carter, Interim Chief Operations Officer.
+GPRMC is managed by Corey Lively, Chief Executive Officer, Jonathan Gill, Chief Operations Officer, Monica Scott, Chief Financial Officer, Debra Morris, RN, Chief Nursing Officer, Misty Carter, Chief Human Resources Officer/VP Ancillary Services and Terry Price, Chief Information Officer.

 Great Plains Regional Medical Center is unique and rich in its history.
 Founded and brought into existence by a crusading physician and the people of Western Oklahoma against all odds, GPRMC is still pushing the boundaries by completing the largest building project in Western Oklahoma for the sole purpose of providing comprehensive, cost-effective, high quality healthcare to our communities.

 Believe it or not, the concept of managed healthcare has been around at least since the Depression.
 Michael Shadid MD, of Elk City, Oklahoma, created one of the earliest managed care systems in this country in 1929.